MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 ## Multi-Asset Backed Loans

 Stablecoins are secure and convenient means of payment for goods and services in the context of a crypto-asset portfolio.
-Maven Finance allows its users to put up existing crypto-assets as collateral for a stablecoin loan in assets such as USDT or EURL, up to a 50% loan-to-value ratio (**LTV**).
+Maven Finance allows its users to put up existing crypto-assets as collateral for a stablecoin loan in assets such as USDT, up to a 50% loan-to-value ratio (**LTV**).
 For this, we are using a peer-2-peer lending model, where the liquidity for borrowing is provided by user’s seeking to earn yield by lending.

 However: